davekobrenski/kassa-flutes/toneholes-tradition/intro.md

 Each one of us comes into the world with the inherent capability to create, and the inclination to inquire, explore, and experiment — and even fail — as part of the process of learning.
 So why do we see some people as being more creative than others?
 It's that some of us _continue to use_ that penchant for creativity more than others.
 Those seen as innovators were not born with more or less of a _capability_ to create, but simply _didn't stop_ using it, and were not afraid to fail in the process.

 ***

-Origins: bone survives, but what about tambin?
-Wood flutes.
-Wind blowing through vines?
-If they were creating flutes, one would think they had songs they also sung.

-Complexity of music: Lancine teaching himself to play music.
-"Allah gave it to me"

-***